Neufund/parity-instant-seal-byzantium-enabled/README.md

 * Go to new account and export it.
 Save downloaded file in `/keys` directory
 * Add address of created account to table in `nfdev.json` and give it some ETH
 * Add address of created account to `supervisord.conf` as `--unlock` parameter

+Recepie was changing during time so here we have a bit mess in our unlocked accounts:
+- Wallets 1-9 are using `m/44'/60'/0'/0` derivation path
+- Wallets 10-18 are using unknown derivation path
+- Wallets 19-24 are using `m/44'/60'/0'/0/0` derivation path